Thyroid cancer: Metastases

 Detection of differentiated thyroid cancer metastases may be detected by performing a full-body scintigraphy using iodine-131.

+Scintigraphy, also known as iodine-131 scan, is a noninvasive imaging test that uses small amounts of radioactive material to check how the thyroid is working.
+The thyroid cells (both normal and cancerous) easily absorb the iodine and when shown through imaging the scintigraphy scan will detect the radiation emitted by the iodine-131, so if the cancer has spread/metastasized to other parts of the body, they may also absorb the iodine which will show up as hot spots on the scan.

+Most patients with thyroid cancer usually have it contained within the thyroid when they are diagnosed.
+Usually 30% will have metastatic cancer, with the cancer usually being spread to the lymph nodes in the neck.
+Most patients with thyroid cancer have good chances of survival, but that changes if the cancer is spread outside of the neck at the time of the diagnosis.
+While death is rare in cases of thyroid cancer, it significantly increases when the cancer has spread to outside of the neck such as the lungs and bones.
+Only about 1-4% of the patients have a chance of this kind of metastatic cancer.

 Spread

 Thyroid cancer can spread directly, via lymphatics or blood.
 Direct spread occurs through infiltration of the surrounding tissues.
 The tumor infiltrates into infrahyoid muscles, trachea, oesophagus, recurrent laryngeal nerve, carotid sheath, etc. The tumor then becomes fixed.
 Anaplastic carcinoma spreads mostly by direct spread, while papillary carcinoma spreads so the least.
 Lymphatic spread is most common in papillary carcinoma.
 Cervical lymph nodes become palpable in papillary carcinoma even when the primary tumor is unpalpable.
 Deep cervical nodes, pretracheal, prelaryngeal, and paratracheal groups of lymph nodes are often affected.
 The lymph node affected is usually the same side as that of the location of the tumor.
 Blood spread is also possible in thyroid cancers, especially in follicular and anaplastic carcinoma.
 The tumor emboli do angioinvasion of lungs; end of long bones, skull, and vertebrae are affected.
 Pulsating metastases occur because of their increased vascularity.